7-year-old's bracelet making raises $20,000 for hospital pandemic gear - KTVZ

 7-year-old’s bracelet making raises $20,000 for hospital pandemic gear

-Hayley Orlinsky wanted to fundraise $200 for Chicago’s Ann and Robert H. Lurie Children’s hospital by making colorful rubber band bracelets.
+Hayley Orlinsky wanted to raise $200 for Chicago’s Ann and Robert H. Lurie Children’s hospital by making colorful rubber band bracelets.

-A few months and over 8,000 bracelets later, Orlinsky, 7, has raised over $20,000, helping the hospital purchase personal protective equipment (PPE) and support research efforts.
+A few months and more than 8,000 bracelets later, Hayley, 7, has raised more than $20,000, helping the hospital purchase personal protective equipment (PPE) and support research efforts.

-“When I was three years old, I got bullied for being the shortest kid in the class, and my mom wrote a book about it, and it was my moment I knew I wanted to spread kindness everywhere,” Orlinsky said.
+“When I was 3 years old, I got bullied for being the shortest kid in the class, and my mom wrote a book about it, and it was my moment I knew I wanted to spread kindness everywhere,” Hayley said.

-When asked if she understands what a significant financial contribution she’s made to her hometown hospital, she smiled.
+When asked whether she understands what a significant financial contribution she’s made to her hometown hospital, she smiled.

 “It’s definitely more than the tooth fairy gives!” she said.

-Orlinsky’s mom, author Lori Orlinsky, says what started as an after school hobby quickly became a sensation.
+Hayley’s mom, author Lori Orlinsky, says what started as an after-school hobby quickly became a sensation.

-Orlinsky has now sold bracelets to customers as far as Italy, as well as to Chicago Mayor Lori Lightfoot, the Chicago White Sox and Miguel Cervantes, the lead role in Chicago’s production of “Hamilton.”
+Hayley has now sold bracelets to customers as far as Italy, as well as to Chicago Mayor Lori Lightfoot, the Chicago White Sox and Miguel Cervantes, who played the lead role in Chicago’s production of “Hamilton.”

-Quickly after Mayor Lightfoot posted about the bracelets, the Chicago flag colors became Orlinsky’s most in-demand bracelet design.
+Shortly after Lightfoot posted about the bracelets, the Chicago flag colors became Hayley’s most in-demand bracelet design.

-“Every day the campers had the choice to help Haley make bracelets, and she would come home with hundreds.
+“Every day the campers had the choice to help Hayley make bracelets, and she would come home with hundreds.
 It was really helpful to us,” said Lori Orlinsky.

-Added Haley: “Yeah, because that’s when we were really in a tight squeeze.”
+Added Hayley: “Yeah, because that’s when we were really in a tight squeeze.”

-Orlinsky chose to donate to the Lurie Children’s hospital, having spent time in their intensive care unit at birth.
-She wanted to give back after hearing that healthcare workers were running low on PPE.
+Hayley chose to donate to the Lurie Children’s hospital, having spent time in their intensive care unit at birth.
+She wanted to give back after hearing that health care workers were running low on PPE.

 “$20,000 is a pretty incredible amount to raise, especially for a 7-year-old,” said Tracey McCusker, an associate director for the hospital’s foundation.
 “This kind of fundraising effort allows the hospital to use the money for a variety of different things.
 It was definitely needed at a time, when we really needed to respond rapidly to Covid-19.”